 Environmental management standard ISO 14001

 ISO 14001: 2004 is an international environmental management standard.
 Certification to the standard provides assurance to the managers and employees of a company, as well as external stakeholders, that the environmental impact of a business is being managed and improved.
 The certification process is rigorous, requiring external auditing against prescribed standards, including waste management and energy consumption.
-By the end of 2016, 80% of our employees were working in operations covered by the environmental management standard ISO 14001, with over 90% of employees working in operations that have or are currently working towards certification.
+Many of our operating companies have achieved certification to ISO14001, with the majority of our employees working in operations covered by the standard.